mayamarko/Vaction4u/README.md

 ## Important note!

-The main class located in the view package.
+The Main class located in the view package.
+[/src/main/java/view/]